MotusWTS/motusServer/inst/doc/status_api.md

           - stump: ID of top level job; select only from that job and its descendents; for increased flexibility, if the provided stump is not the ID of a top-level job, then that job's stump is used instead.
-          - jobID: integer array;; to select only those jobs specified
+          - jobID: integer array; to select only those jobs specified
           - type: string array; the job type(s)
           - done: integer; 0: job not yet complete; 1: job completed successfully; -1: job had error
           - log: string; job whose log matches the string `log`, which can include globbing characters ('*' and '.')
+          - serno: string; serial number; jobs that processed data from this receiver; any top-level job at least one of whose subjobs was for that receiver are included.
+(An upload job might have data from multiple receivers)
        - order: object with fields for ordering and paging the selected jobs:
           - sortBy: string scalar; null, or the sort key, i.e. one of these string constants:
              - "ctime": job creation time